-The BBC Tried to Blame Israel — but Exposed Hezbollah Instead
+The BBC Tried to Blame Israel — But Exposed Hezbollah Instead

 By Sharon Levy

-It is well established that Hezbollah has not only turned southern Lebanon into a base for terrorism targeting Israel but also embedded itself deep within Beirut’s civilian suburbs.
+It is well established that Hezbollah has not only turned southern Lebanon into a base for terrorism targeting Israel, but has also embedded itself deep within Beirut’s civilian suburbs.

 Yet when the BBC reports from those same areas, it appears determined to obscure that reality.